-Brought to Arizona in 2002, and coordinated by the Arizona State Library, Archives and Public Records (ASLAPR), a division of the Secretary of State, ONEBOOKAZ is an exciting program that brings communities together through literature.
+Brought to Arizona in 2002, and coordinated by the Arizona State Library, Archives and Public Records, a division of the Secretary of State, ONEBOOKAZ is an exciting program that brings communities together through literature.
 The 2014 ONEBOOKAZ focused on Arizonans as content creators with an eBook writing competition that was held during November 2013.
 As part of ONEBOOKAZ, an eBook writing competition strives to encourage writing, reading and thoughtful interaction with literature in digital formats.
 Beginning in April every year, this program encourages communities across the State of Arizona to read the same book at the same time and participate in discussions and programs centered around that book.
-One title is chosen for adults to read, and one title is chosen for kids.

 - To celebrate literature

 - To foster a sense of community

 - To enhance digital literacy skills

 If you or someone you know has a visual impairment that makes it difficult to read the print version of this year's ONEBOOKAZ, The Braille and Talking Book Library can provide audio books.
 The Arizona State Library provides this free service through the mail.
 For eligibility requirements and an application go to How To Apply for Talking Book Services.